NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/as-a-service/macos.md

 $ cloudflared service install
 ```

-Cloudflare Tunnel will be installed as a launch agent and start whenever you log in, using your local user configuration found in `~/.cloudflared/`.
+Khulnasoft Tunnel will be installed as a launch agent and start whenever you log in, using your local user configuration found in `~/.cloudflared/`.

 ### Run at boot